BattModels/ttlg_dos/README.md

 v. `E_list = linspace(-1,1,1e3)` : Energy range -1 to 1eV

 These parameters require high memory and cores for calculation, for which we used the [PSC Bridges2 supercomputer](https://www.psc.edu/resources/bridges-2/).
 We requested 56 cores from each node, and dispatched multiple runs (`/data_gen/call_dos*.m`) specifying different twist angle combinations.
-All DOS files are saved in `/data_gen/sweep/` including all twist angles from 1-5 degrees for layers L12 and L23.
+All DOS files are saved in `/data_gen/sweep/` containing all twist angles from 1-5 degrees for layers L12 and L23.

 Description of input arguments can be found at the beginning of each file.